gouribiju/Data-Analyst/Power BI/README.md

     * Overview: This Power BI dashboard provides a clear breakdown of Shopify sales performance.
 It helps track revenue trends, understand customer behavior, and evaluate which products contribute the most to overall growth.

-   *  Key Insights:
-* Identification of top-selling products and high-revenue categories
-* Monthly and daily sales patterns showing peak and low-performing periods
-* Customer insights including repeat purchases and order frequency
-* Impact of discounts and refunds on net revenue
+   *  Key Insights:The dashboard reveals top-selling products, identifies sales trends over time, highlights customer purchasing patterns—including repeat buyers—and shows how discounts and refunds affect overall revenue.

-    * Highlights:
+   *
-* Interactive visuals with slicers for products, dates, and customer segments
-* Easy-to-read KPI cards for quick performance checks
-* Comprehensive view of sales, products, and customer metrics in one dashboard
+    * Highlights:It features interactive visuals with easy filters, clear KPI cards for quick performance tracking, and a unified view of sales, product performance, and customer metrics.

 *🛠 Tools Used*